-By taking charge of your own learning, you will discover a world of information that never makes it into the school textbooks, or into the newsroom broadcast, or even onto mainstream websites.
-For example, it took me to join the Peace Corps and live in Paraguay, South America, to learn about a major war where … Continue reading Life Tip #30
+The most valuable learning usually occurs beyond the classroom.
+By taking charge of your own learning, you will discover a world of information that never makes it into the school textbooks, or into the newsroom broadcasts, or even onto mainstream websites.
+For example, it took my joining the Peace Corps and living in Paraguay, South … Continue reading Life Tip #39

-If you are like me, you have lived—or currently live—in a community where everybody not only looks pretty much the same, but also falls into the same economic and cultural categories.
-This is the natural ways neighborhoods and communities are built up.
-I would say that while it may be the natural order of things, … Continue reading Life Tip #103
+Get out and experience how the other halves live.
+Most of us grew up—or currently live—in a community where everybody not only looks pretty much the same, but also falls into the same economic and cultural categories.
+This is the natural way that neighborhoods and communities are built up, like it or not.
+I would … Continue reading Life Tip #111

 How many of us have ever had a "Truman Show" moment?
 If you've seen the movie The Truman Show, which stars Jim Carrey, you'll recall the end of the movie, when Truman discovers that all his life has been a façade.
 It was a very powerful scene, where most of the TV show viewers were … Continue reading Question Everything

+The best teachers are our experiences.
 We often hear the question asked, “Who was the teacher that made the most impact on your life?”
 When I pondered this question recently, I really had a hard time thinking of anyone.
 I was not a standout student.
-I viewed school as a necessary evil, and I probably made no memorable impression on any … Continue reading Life Tip #26
+I viewed school as a necessary evil, and I probably … Continue reading Life Tip #35

+Leave the cave and come to the light.
 Many of us learned about Plato’s “Allegory of the Cave” in high school or college.
 If you didn’t, I strongly suggest you look it up and read it in its entirety, because its lesson is as applicable today as ever.
-It occurred to me that today’s young people, who are living through the lens of … Continue reading Life Tip #15
+It occurred to me that today’s young … Continue reading Life Tip #15

 A recent article by Professor Jean Twenge on the subject of teen mental health highlights the dangerous effects that smartphones and social media are having on our teens, with studies to back it up.
 And one of my favorite authors and motivational speakers, Simon Sinek, has been speaking for several years now on the dopamine-type effects … Continue reading What’s Happening to our Teens?